Gregory-Eales/Plan2Explore/README.md

 </div>

 ## Description
-Implementation of the Plan2Expore algorithm
+pytorch implementation of the Plan2Expore algorithm

 ## How to run
 First, install dependencies